Empyreal96/Appx_Re-Sign/README.md

 Note that it's preferred to use this app standalone

 ```
-pkgrsn.exe -a "Path to package" -p Publisher -o "Path to output folder"
+pkgrsn -a "Path to package" --skip [--modify]

   -a, --app-package      Required.
 The input package to be re-signed